LinkedIn Learning

-LinkedIn Learning is an American online learning provider.
+LinkedIn Learning is an American global massive open online course provider.
 It provides video courses taught by industry experts in software, creative, and business skills.
 It is a subsidiary of LinkedIn.
-All the courses on LinkedIn fall into four categories: Business, Creative, Technology and Certifications.
+All the courses on LinkedIn fall into four categories: Business, Creative, Technology, and Certifications.

-It was founded in 1995 by Lynda Weinman as Lynda.com before being acquired by LinkedIn in 2015.
+It was founded in 1995 by Lynda Weinman as Lynda.com before being acquired by LinkedIn in 2015 and becoming LinkedIn Learning.
 Microsoft acquired LinkedIn in December 2016.

 History

 LinkedIn Learning was founded as Lynda.com in 1995 in Ojai, California, as online support for the books and classes of Lynda Weinman, a special effects animator and multimedia professor who founded a digital arts school with her husband, artist Bruce Heavin.

 In 2002, the company began offering courses online.
 By 2004, there were 100 courses, and in 2008, the company began producing and publishing documentaries on creative leaders, artists, and entrepreneurs.